CreRecombinase/git-lessons/reference.md

     no matter where code and data are hosted.

 ## Glossary

+branch
+:	A parallel instance of files in a repository

 change set
 :   A group of changes to one or more files that are or will be added